This section shows you how to properly reference the sources you use

 2. How do I correctly reference my work?

-2.6.
-OSCOLA (Oxford University Standard for the Citation of Legal Authorities)
+2.5.
+OSCOLA (Oxford University Standard for the Citation of Legal Authorities) Referencing Style

-The OSCOLA style is a set of rules specially designed to reference legal sources such as:
+The OSCOLA style is a set of rules specially designed to reference legal sources.

-OSCOLA uses numeric references in the text linked to full citations in footnotes, and is characterised by light punctuation and heavy use of abbreviations (the Cardiff Index to Legal Abbreviations can help in respect to the latter).
+OSCOLA uses numeric references in the text linked to full citations in footnotes, and is characterised by light punctuation and heavy use of abbreviations.

 Need help or advice with anything on this page?
 Contact the T&LS Team